Dale Earnhardt Jr.: 2009

 Earnhardt's poor performance continued as he finished 40th at the Coca-Cola 600 due to an ill-handling race car, after which Tony Eury Jr. was fired as his crew chief on May 28, 2009.
 Lance McGrew was named interim crew chief starting with the June 2009 race at Pocono, with team manager Brian Whitesell calling the shots at Dover the previous week.
-Earnhardt finished 12th at Dover for the Autism Speaks 400 with McGrew as his crew chief after contending for the lead.
+Earnhardt finished twelfth at Dover for the Autism Speaks 400 with McGrew as his crew chief after contending for the lead.
 At Pocono Raceway, however, he again ended with a 27th-place finish.
 Earnhardt improved thereafter following the change, finishing fifteenth at Chicagoland Speedway, though he had one DNF at Daytona International Speedway after being taken out of the race early in a large pileup.

-At the Carfax 400 at Michigan, Earnhardt charged to the front near the end of the race and finished 3rd; he also earned his second Top 5 finish this season in the same race.
-Earnhardt finished 9th in the Sharpie 500 a week later at Bristol, but his bad luck continued at the Auto Club Speedway when he was involved in a multi-car incident.
+At the Carfax 400 at Michigan, Earnhardt charged to the front near the end of the race and finished third; he also earned his second top-five finish this season in the same race.
+Earnhardt finished ninth in the Sharpie 500 a week later at Bristol, but his bad luck continued at the Auto Club Speedway when he was involved in a multi-car incident.
 After a 39th qualifying run at Lowe's Motor Speedway, he said "I'm about to the end of my rope".
-At the fall Talladega race, Earnhardt had a solid run, including leading several laps, before finishing in 11th place.
+At the fall Talladega race, Earnhardt had a solid run, including leading several laps, before finishing in eleventh place.
 Lance McGrew had the "interim" taken off of his title, and he continued working with the No. 88 team through the end of the 2010 season.
-Earnhardt ended 2009 winless scoring two top-fives, five top-tens, an average finish of 23.3, and finished a career low 25th in the standings.
+Earnhardt ended 2009 winless, scoring two top-fives, five top-tens, an average finish of 23.3, and finished a career low 25th in points.